pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 verbosity: INFO
 log-file: log.json

-# citeproc, natbib, or biblatex
+# citeproc, natbib, or biblatex.
+This only affects LaTeX
+# output.
+If you want to use citeproc to format citations,
+# you should also set 'citeproc: true' (see above).
 cite-method: citeproc

 # part, chapter, section, or default:
 top-level-division: chapter
 abbreviations: